 The Department recommends using the State Flood Recovery Resources website for extensive flood recovery-related information, resources and guidance.
-This webpage provides flood-related insurance and industry-specific details and will be updated as needed.
+This webpage provides flood-related insurance and industry-specific details and is updated as needed.

 DFR Resources for Individuals

 - Consumer Advisory | Insurance Resources for Those Affected by Floods

 - Consumer Alert | Flood-Related Insurance and Investment Scams and Frauds

 211 Flood Damage Form

 DFR Guidance for Business and Industry

 FDIC Financial Institution Letter Regulatory Relief (FIL-36-2023)

 Farmers should report their damage and losses.
 Reporting any damage that you have sustained will help the entire state gain access to federal aid and help for your neighbors.

 - For damage to crops, livestock, produce or other farm product, contact your local Farm Service Agency office.